walterlootk/SKR2_ESP8226_DELTA/README.md

 Below were the changes that I made to the relevant configuration files to get the printer set up and all the bugs flushed out.
 Hope this helps someone, as I was helped many times by other contributors.

 Marlin Configuration - for AnyCubic Kossel Pulley DELTA Printer<br>
-Period of main configuration: 10-11-2021 ~ 26-11-2021

 1) Marlin Firmware<br>
 ==========<br>
-1.1 Configuration Samples version date: 04-10-2021, extracted from: https://github.com/MarlinFirmware/Configurations/archive/refs/tags/2.0.9.2.zip<br>
+1.1 Configuration Samples version date: 30-11-2021, extracted from:https://github.com/MarlinFirmware/Configurations/config/examples/delta/Anycubic/Kossel/<br>
-1.2 Marlin firmware from Marlin Website, is Marlin 2.0.9.2
+1.2 Marlin BugFix 2.0.x firmware from Marlin Website, https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x

 2) Changes made to the following:<br>
 ====================<br>